NikolaiVChr/Autinn/README.md

 Takes the top part of the wave from input 1, and the lower part from input 2 to output 1.

 Does the opposite for output 2.
-The knob and CV determines which level determines where to switch from top to bottom.
+The knob and CV determines which voltage to switch from top to bottom.

 Not anti-aliased, so sometimes good idea to follow it with a low-pass.